jpype-project/jpype/doc/quickguide.rst

 Strings
 -------

-Java strings are similar to python strings.
+Java strings are similar to Python strings.
 They are both immutable and produce a new string when altered.
-Most operations can use Java strings in place of python strings, with minor exceptions as python strings are not completely duck typed.
-When comparing or using as dictionary keys JString should be converted to python.
+Most operations can use Java strings in place of Python strings, with minor exceptions as Python strings are not completely duck typed.
+When comparing or using as dictionary keys JString should be converted to Python.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+